Why You Should Use an Operational Income Statement for Analytics and Planning

 Building Your Own Operational Income Statement

 Operational income statement analytics requires data from all corners of the company.
-Many companies turn to the ubiquitous spreadsheet due to their flexibility and familiarity by finance professionals.
+Many companies turn to cfo outsourcing services to ensure their financial information is kept up to date.
 But for larger and more complex companies or business processes, spreadsheets bring a host of problems (data and logic integrity, sharing and scalability of spreadsheets, limited security and no auditability) that make it fairly impossible to generate accurate results in a timely manner.
 Using planning and forecasting applications can provide more visibility and robust capabilities, but their results are appreciably limited by the lack of true cost detail.

 By incorporating an enterprise-level cost and profitability platform, companies can build, manage, and simulate each segment of the income statement using the same data and logic to provide true apples-to-apples comparisons.
 At 3C Software, we help companies gain true insight into their costs and profits.
 With our platform ImpactECS, companies build sophisticated accounting and finance models like Operational Income Statements that places authentic analytical power in the hands of business leaders.